Guga (footballer, born 1997)

-Gonçalo Rosa Gonçalves Pereira Rodrigues (born 18 July 1997), known as Guga, is a Portuguese professional footballer who plays as a midfielder for Chinese Super League club Beijing Guoan.
+Gonçalo Rosa Gonçalves Pereira Rodrigues (born 18 July 1997), known as Guga, is a Portuguese professional footballer who plays as a midfielder for Cypriot First Division club Pafos.

 Club career

 Benfica

 Born in Faro, Algarve, Guga started his career at local club Lusitano in 2005, before joining Benfica's youth system at the age of 11.
 He made his professional debut with the latter's reserves on 13 August 2016, as a late substitute in a 2–0 away loss against Varzim in the LigaPro.

 On 9 January 2019, Guga joined Panetolikos of the Super League Greece on a six-month loan deal with the option for an additional year.

 Famalicão

 On 26 June 2019, Guga signed a five-year contract with Famalicão.
 His Primeira Liga bow took place on 10 August, when he started and finished the 2–0 away win over Santa Clara.
 He scored his first goal on 14 September, the second of a 4–2 home victory against Paços de Ferreira.